Kong/docs.konghq.com/app/_hub/kong-inc/zipkin/index.md

         with a default of `b3` if none is found.
-In case of a mismatch between the expected and incoming tracing headers (for example, when `header_type` is set to `b3` but a w3c-style tracing header is found in the incoming request), then the plugin will add both kinds of tracing headers to the request and generate a mismatch warning in the logs.
-XX REVIEWERS need a description for jaeger and ot.
+In case of a mismatch between the expected and incoming tracing headers (for example, when `header_type` is set to `b3` but a w3c-style tracing header is found in the incoming request), then the plugin will add both kinds of tracing headers to the request and generate a mismatch warning in the logs. `jaeger` will use and expect [Jaeger-style tracing headers](https://www.jaegertracing.io/docs/1.22/client-libraries/#propagation-format) (`uber-trace-id`).
+The `ot` option is for [OpenTelemetry tracing headers](https://github.com/open-telemetry/opentelemetry-java/blob/96e8523544f04c305da5382854eee06218599075/extensions/trace_propagators/src/main/java/io/opentelemetry/extensions/trace/propagation/OtTracerPropagator.java) of the form `ot-tracer-*`.
     - name: default_header_type
       required: true
       default: b3